Banner

 Global relationships

-- John Curtin, the leader who turned Australia to the United States... no one, Curtin included, understood that the Japanese bombing of Pearl Harbour – a "day of infamy," according to US President Franklin Roosevelt – also signalled the transformation of Australia including the way we, as Australians, viewed ourselves.
+... no one, Curtin included, understood that the Japanese bombing of Pearl Harbour – a "day of infamy," according to US President Franklin Roosevelt – also signalled the transformation of Australia including the way we, as Australians, viewed ourselves. -

 Glenn Stevens: Governor